Retailing

 - Category Killer Reigns Supreme

-Wal-Mart, Toys R Us, Home Depot, Baby Superstore and Linens and Things have
+Wal-Mart, Toys R Us, Home Depot, and Baby Superstore have

-redefine their markets by offering shoppers with a great variety of
+redefine their markets by offering shoppers a great variety of

-merchandise in a product category under one roof with great, knowledgeable
+merchandise in a product category under one roof, often at extremely

 appearance or, better yet, all three.